jdcyin/jdcyin.github.io/_posts/readme.txt

 Post names arranged by type, and specific type.
+All files must have YYYY-MM-DD-POST-NAME-..-..-..-.. .md

 e.g.